elewa-academy/Fundamentals/05-codewars-gallery/README.md

 The Process:
 1. Choose an interesting code wars challenge
-2. Fork the template repo
+2. Copy the template repo
 3. Add it to your portfolio
 4. Fill out every blank in the template
 5. Request a code review for your newly complete repository